hectorcorrea/riceonrails/README.md

   * app/views/calculator/index.html.erb The sample view
   * app/assets/javascript/calculator.js The JavaScript used on the view
+  * spec/javascripts/CalculatorSpec.js The Jasmine tests for a plain vanilla JavaScript function.
-  * spec/javascripts/CalculatorSpec.js The Jasmine tests for the Calculator JavaScript.
+  * spec/javascripts/CalculatorUISpec.js The Jasmine tests that access the DOM via JavaScript.

 ## To run the Jasmine tests